phil-m-kopp/phil-m-kopp.github.io/docs/articles/posts/personal-development/fasting/fasting.md

     x-axis "Day" 0 --> 11
     y-axis "1 to 5 (highest)" 1 --> 5

-    bar "Energy" [5, 3, 2, 3, 3, 2, 3, 2, 1, 3, 4, 5]
+    bar "Energy" [5, 3, 2, 3, 3, 2, 3, 2, 1, 3, 4, 4]
-    bar "Energy" [5, 3, 2, 3, 3, 2, 3, 2, 1, 3, 4, 5]
+    bar "Energy" [5, 3, 2, 3, 3, 2, 3, 2, 1, 3, 4, 4]
 ```

-- Personally the hardest part for me about fasting was knowing that skipping strength training would mean sacraficing hard earned muscle at a potentially fast rate and thus needing to find the motivation for daily training as much as before - while fighting against increasing discomfort to finish sets strong and later even starting sets at all
+- Personally the hardest part for me about fasting was knowing that skipping strength training would mean sacrificing hard earned muscle at a potentially fast rate and thus needing to find the motivation for daily training as much as before - while fighting against increasing discomfort to finish sets strong and later even starting sets at all
 - When energy hit a new low on day 8 (Saturday) and going shopping (or at least the thought of it) felt like hiking uphill, I decided that considering needed buffer/ramp up for recovery I should rather start eating again to be fit for work next week
-  - same as the days before, after ~10-30min of walking/activity: energy levels actually recovered noticable and the activity didn't feel so uncomfortable anymore after building some momentum
+  - same as the days before, after ~10-30min of walking/activity: energy levels actually recovered noticeable and the activity didn't feel so uncomfortable anymore after building some momentum
-  - this again showed that activity wasn't impossible, but rather the body just "strongly discourated" activity to conserve energy
+  - this again showed that activity wasn't impossible, but rather the body just "strongly discouraged" activity to conserve energy
+- Even after eating normally again, especially during training (gymnastics) I noticed energy wasn't back to the levels before

 ## Power/strength output